JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^arch]: Please do feel free to jump in and comment if I'm missing anything here, though. 😅 Relevantly, by "adopting" later in this paragraph, I mean taking the [CAP Core Team](https://github.com/stellar/stellar-protocol/blob/master/core/README.md#awaiting-decision---final-comment-period-fcp) poll, based on the open community contribution framework.
 Might we further discuss elsewhere the migration of discussions from the stellar-dev mailing list onto GitHub Discussions, as implicated in § 1 at links 4&ndash;6?

 In conversation with the community projects Justin highlighted on [Reddit](https://discord.com/channels/761985725453303838/946921813143851019/1291438741747138560), developers believe trading needs to be the first Soroban use case because you can't call the DEX from contracts yet.
-But, as discussed, we can transform the DEX together to deploy infrastructure that doesn’t overly burden a central point of failure.
+But, as discussed, we can transform the DEX together to deploy infrastructure that doesn't overly burden a central point of failure.
 Indeed, Justin seemed to lightly nod when Tomer voiced that "another option" is "people like Garand" prototyping evolved order books implementing SPEEDEX.

 Might we continue supporting parallelization, decentralization, and concurrent trade execution to "prevent liquidity fragmentation and arbitrage?"
 Garand is only one of many SDF members who's [voiced](https://discord.com/channels/761985725453303838/1302004423483981924/1306427216699068496) such concerns over needless extractive arbitrage.
 After a crowd survey, Justin responded in 2022 with their thoughts on the most efficient path forward: